AmirDocs/devops-learning/learning-kubernetes/Notes/README.md

  *A StorageClass simply defines the types of storage available in your cluster and allows dynamic provisioning of PVs.*

- ## ConfigMaps - for configuration data
+## ConfigMaps (for configuration data) documentation:

 ConfigMaps are a way to store non-sensitive configuration data in a key-value pair format, which can be used by pods or other resources, separating configuration from application code, allowing you to modify configuration settings without having to rebuild or redeploy your container images.

-### Create ConfigMap documentation:

 Create a ConfigMap named my-config in kubernetes with:

-*Note: `--from-literal` specifies literal key-value pairs directly in the command line.
+*Note: `--from-literal` specifies literal key-value pairs directly in the command line.*

 **Two key-value pairs**
 1) Key: APP_COLOUR, Value: blue